top of page

 If anyone wants a stamp to be made with their details, then just give me a shout.
 Happy to do it at the price they charge me and you can save a few quid if you don't order the ink with it and just use mine.

-Every soldier would have certain items to keep clean.
-Some the bare minimum and others would have everything to stay as clean and fresh smelling as possible.
-My own kit is shown below as I portray an officer I felt that I maybe should have a more inclusive wash-kit that the average stinking rifleman.
+Every soldier would have certain items to keep themselves clean.
+Some had the bare minimum and others would have everything under the sun for staying as clean and fresh-smelling as possible.
+My own kit is shown below.
+As I portray an officer, I felt that I maybe should have a more inclusive wash-kit that the average stinking rifleman.

 SAM_6862.JPG